Syntomic cohomology and real topological cyclic homology: Reminders on equivariant homotopy theory

 Let $\FinGpd$ denote the $2$-category of finite groupoids.
-For $X\in \FinGpd$, let $\Fin_X$ denote the $1$-category of finite coverings of $X$ whose morphisms between them are also finite coverings.
+For $X\in \FinGpd$, let $\Fin_X$ denote the $1$-category of finite coverings of $X$ whose morphisms are also finite coverings between finite coverings.
 For an $\infty$-category $\cC$, let $\Span(\cC)$ denote the $\infty$-category of spans \cite[\S 5]{Bar17}, whose morphism from $X$ to $Z$ has the form

 In this case, $f$ is called a \emph{backward morphism}, and $p$ is called a \emph{forward morphism}.
 According to \cite[\S 9.2]{BH21}, we have the functor

 such that $\SH (B G)$ is the stable $\infty$-category $\Sp^G$ of $G$-spectra for every finite group $G$.
 We write $\wedge$ for the monoidal product and $\Sphere$ for the monoidal unit in $\Sp^G$.
 For a morphism $f$ in $\FinGpd$, $f^*$ admits a right adjoint $f_*$.
 If $f$ is a finite covering, then $f^*$ admits a left adjoint $f_!$.